derekhuangxd/CISC-499--Advanced-Undergraduate-Project/annotate_text/README.md

 For annotating purposes, this extension provides a user friendly system to add comment, after highlighting words in a markdown cell.
 The dropdown functionality creates a familiar look and feel and it is easy to use.

-**Note:** *Enabling the extension would automatically make the page partitioned as a two-column view, where markdown (text) cells are on the left and code cells are on the right.* (Code cells are served as annotation cells)
+**Note:** *Enabling the extension would automatically make the page partitioned as a two-column view, where markdown (text) cells are on the left and code cells are on the right.*

 Limitations Include:
 -------------------